ssk13/sarahklein/README.md

 - Parameterize username
 - Export to new page
 - Send e-mails to me with unidentified info
+- get all books instead of last 200

 ## Possible Resources
 - https://openlibrary.org/authors/OL2678246A/Max_Barry